immcantation/tigger/docs/topics/sortAlleles.md

 Value
 -------------------

-A sorted vector of strings respresenting Ig allele names.
+A sorted vector of strings representing Ig allele names.